SaintLucifur/cse15l-lab-reports/lab-report-3-week-3.md

 1. getPath()

     No argument is put in this method.
 If the input url changes, this would change as well
 2. contains()

     "/add" is the argument to this method
 3. getQuery()

     No argument is put in this method.
 If the input url changes, this would change as well
 4. split()

     "=" is the argument to this method.
 If it changes, the splitted query will vary
 5. equals()

     "s" is the argument put in this method.
-If it changes, it will be evaluted to false as the format is expected to be "?s="
+If it changes, it will be evaluated to false as the format is expected to be "?s="

 * Relevant Variables/Fields

 1. String[] list

     This variable stores the strings that are added.
 It has a maximum size of 50
 2. int index

     This variable keeps track of how many strings are put into the list
 3. String[] parameters

     This variable stores the splitted query

 **Screenshot 5 (/search?s=aStringToSearch)**